eclipse-ibeji/ibeji-example-applications/freyja_adapters/digital_twin/ibeji_adapter/README.md

   - `name`: The service name for Ibeji.
   - `version`: The service version for Ibeji.

-Ibeji must also be configured to use Chariott.
+Ibeji must also be configured to use Chariott to use this feature.